 Note that the above formula effectively uses a maximum lag count of 8, which can seen by using the formula =ROUND(12*(K4/100)^0.25,0) in cell K10 from Figure 1.

-Looking at the chart in Figure 1, it appears that the time series has a trend, and so we repeat the ADF Test with constant and trend to get the results shown in range S4:T11 of Figure 2 using the array formula =ADFTEST(A3:A22,TRUE,7,”aic”,2).
+Looking at the table in Figure 1, it appears that the time series has a trend, and so we repeat the ADF Test with constant and trend to get the results shown in range S4:T11 of Figure 2 using the array formula =ADFTEST(A3:A22,TRUE,7,”aic”,2).
 Here type = 2 (constant and trend) and maximum number of lags = 7.
 Note that we didn’t use 8 as the maximum number of lags since that would produce error values (based on insufficient degrees of freedom in the underlying regression analysis).

 Real Statistics Data Analysis Tool: As explained in Time Series Testing Tools, the Time Series Testing data analysis tool can be used to perform the Dickey-Fuller Test.
 In fact, it can also be used to perform the Augmented Dickey-Fuller Test.